nf-core/website/markdown/developers/adding_pipelines.md

 Now that your test data is hosted on the web, you can set up a `test` config profile in your workflow that points to it.
-In fact, the `test` profile should already exist if you've used the template (you can find it in nf-core/my_workflow/conf/test.config).
+A stub `test` profile should already exist in `conf/test.config`, so you just need to edit that file.
 Switch out the example URLs for the ones you added (view the files on GitHub and click 'Raw' to get the URL).

 Add any other required parameters so that running the pipeline runs with as few extra